It might just be the most stressful decision you ever have to make: what to charge?

 You’ve got the competition to consider, your own skill set, what you perceive to be your skills (yes, this is different from the former for most of us), what your market will pay, your location, and a host of other variables.
 Working it out can feel like a hurdle you can’t quite get past.

 Of course, there are some strategies you can employ.
-One popular method is to use a calculator such as the one at Time Freedom Business.
 These will quite quickly tell you what you need to be charging to reach your income goals, and they’re a great place to start.

 Your Competition.
 This might take a little detective work, since a lot of coaches and service providers don’t publish rates.
 But if you pay attention to their websites and social media, ask a few discreet questions, and get on their mailing list, you can figure it out.